DroomOne/Flipper-Plugin-Tutorial/README.md

 This tutorial includes:

+- Sourcecode template for a custom flipper app!
 - A step by step story on how to create the base of a custom flipper plugin.
 (There are many other ways of creating apps for flipper, this example is based on the existing snake app)
-- Sourcecode for a custom flipper app!

 The tutorial has been writter during development of flappybird for flipper.

-# Hello World
+# Hello World - The story
+__This is the step-by-step story version of the tutorial.
+You can skip this and directly continue to the sourcecode if you know what your doing.
+Make sure you don't forget to add the application to the makefile, and register its functions in `applications.c` (see chapter: Building the firmware + plugin)__

-In this tutorial a simple hello world plugin is added.
-That renders text in flippers canvas, and deals with user input (like closing the application).
+In this tutorial a simple hello world plugin is added to flipper.
+The goal is to render something in the screen, and make the buttons move that object.
+In this case it will be the classic "Hello World" text.

 ## Downloading the firmware
 1. Clone or download [flipperzero-firmware](https://github.com/flipperdevices/flipperzero-firmware).